digicatech/lteclient/README.md

 ## Why

 Why would I need this package?
-At Afosto we run our software in a multi-tenant setup, as any other SaaS would do, and therefore we cannot make use of the many clients that are already out there.
+At Digicatech we run our software in a multi-tenant setup, as any other SaaS would do, and therefore we cannot make use of the many clients that are already out there.

 Almost all clients are coupled to a type of webserver or a fixed (set of) domain(s).
 This package can be extremely